 We have attracted over US\$1 billion is ranked as the top children's hospital in the country, and Nationwide Children's is ranked sixth.
 The Ohio Discovery Corridor, stretching from Cincinnati to Columbus to Cleveland, is a unique concentration of research expertise.
 When combining the expertise, capabilities, and assets across these three cities, Ohio is competitive with the top biotech hubs in economic development organization, ing and incentivizing businesses compared to other states.
 Ohio offers a is strong low cost of doing business, including lower taxes and living costs.

-impacts of the life sciences sector a new career portal that will vet cansearchers.
+Can you outline a few economic programs, such as BioPathways and impacts of the life sciences sector searchers.
 Nationwide Children's Hos- in the past two years.
 The industry and resources toward the industry.